-The Fund may invest in derivative instruments, such as options, futures contracts or swap agreements.
+The Fund may invest, without limitation, in futures contracts, subject to applicable law and any other restrictions described in the Fund's prospectus or Statement of Additional Information.
+The Fund may invest in mortgage or asset-backed securities (issuers of which will not be treated as subject to the non-governmental issuer screens described herein), including to-be-announced transactions which may include exposure to issuers that the Fund is not permitted to invest in directly.
 The Fund may purchase and sell securities on a when-issued, delayed delivery or forward commitment basis.
-The Fund may, without limitation, seek to obtain market exposure to the securities in which it primarily invests by entering into a series of purchase and sale contracts or by using other investment techniques (such as buy backs).
-The "total return" sought by the Fund consists of income earned on the Fund's investments, plus capital appreciation, if any, which generally arises from decreases in real interest rates and in the case of inflation-linked bonds, increased inflation.
+The Fund may, without limitation, seek to obtain market exposure to the securities in which it primarily invests by entering into a series of purchase and sale contracts or by using other investment techniques (such as buy backs or dollar rolls).